 Queen Street, Tideswell, Derbyshire

-A modest early 19th century village church, built using simple Gothic details and notable for the vernacular character of the simple bench seating and roof structure.
-The church makes a positive contribution to the conservation area of Tideswell, a large village with medieval origins in the Peak District National Park.
+Unusual as an early Catholic village church, built using simple Gothic details and with an almost vernacular internal character.
+The church makes a positive contribution to the conservation area of Tideswell, a large village in the Peak District National Park.

+Bl.
+Nicholas Garlick (martyred 1588) is said to have been a schoolmaster at Tideswell.
 Mass was said at Whetstone Hall, Wheston until about 1830, when the present church was built on land owned by the Duke of Norfolk.
-The mission was established at Tideswell by Fr George Jinks from Hathersage.
-Some accounts suggest that the church was created in an adapted workshop building but the building fabric and architectural style indicate that it was probably purpose-built.
-The bungalow behind the church was built as the presbytery in the early 20th century, but is now in private domestic ownership.
+A mission was established at Tideswell by Fr George Jinks from Hathersage.
+Some accounts suggest that the church was formed from a workshop building but the fabric and architectural style indicate that it was probably purpose-built.
+The bungalow behind the church was built as the presbytery in the early twentieth century, but is now in private domestic ownership.
 The church is served from Chapel-en-le-Frith (qv).

 The small village church is a simple rectangular volume orientated with the liturgical east end roughly to the south.
 Conventional liturgical directions will be used in this account.
 Built of limestone, the church is covered with a hard cement render, with two pointed windows with timber Y-glazing to each long elevation, set in chamfered sandstone architraves with hoodmoulds.
 The tall pointed entrance doorway at the west end has a similar stone architrave and hoodmould to the windows; the panelled hardwood door is modern.
 The roof is laid with Welsh slates with a red clay ridge and stone coped verges with one cross finial.
 Attached to the northeast is a small lean-to sacristy, a later addition as it blocks one of the pointed windows.
 The rendering on the church wall indicates that the sacristy was once larger.

-Inside, the church is one volume with no features to define the sanctuary; the modest, plain interior has an austere early 19th century atmosphere.
-The exposed three-bay roof structure has heavy pine king-post trusses and the sloping soffit is lined with tongue-and groove sarking boards; line on the plaster walls suggests that there was probably once a plaster ceiling.
+Inside, the church is one volume with no features to define the sanctuary; the modest, plain interior has an austere character.
+The exposed three-bay roof structure has heavy pine king-post trusses and the sloping soffit is lined with tongue-and-groove sarking boards; line on the plaster walls suggests that there was probably once a plaster ceiling.
 Walls are plain plastered; a timber dado of unknown date was recently removed.
 The windows and west door have pointed stone hoodmoulds with moulded terminals; the sacristy door is Tudor-arched with a plain raised architrave.
 The very plain painted pine open-backed benches are possibly original.
-The altar, reredos, lectern and font are all late 20th century joinery, made locally.
-The sacristy retains a corner fireplace with moulded timber chimneypiece, probably late 19th century.
-The plaster Stations of the Cross are recent replacements for larger Stations of unknown date
+The altar, reredos, lectern and font are all late twentieth-century joinery, made locally.
+The sacristy retains a corner fireplace with moulded timber chimneypiece, probably late nineteenth century.
+The plaster Stations of the Cross are recent replacements for larger Stations of unknown date.

 Original Date: 1830